 We depart beautiful Mae Sariang and head back to Chiang Mai.
 Our last stop on the tour, is to visit the highest mountain in Thailand – Doi Inthanon mountain and national park.
 At 2,565m above seal level, the climate and ecology changes quite a bit, so we got the raincoats out.

-Overall, a fantastic 5 day cultural adventure filled with nature, scenery, learning about how the locals live, their way of life and so much more.
+The Mae Hong Son Loop provides a fantastic 5-6 Day Cultural adventure filled with nature, scenery, learning about how the locals live, their way of life and so much more.
 Traversing through the mountains of Mae Hong Son, where beyond the next curve on the road, lay a cultural encounter to be discovered.
 From elephants to buffaloes, long neck women to Karen hilltribes, rice planting to rice eating.
 We watched, we asked, we talked, we laughed, we tasted, we photographed and we cherished.
 We experienced and learnt what seemed like 5 years worth in 5 days.

 Have you done the Mae Hong Son Loop?
 If so, we’d like to hear your comments about it ….